-- 1. PLACE: Belmont University.
-TIME: The preparation area will open at 5:00 a.m.; entries may be placed by the exhibitor from 6 a.m. to 10 a.m., Saturday, September 25, 2021.
+- 1. PLACE: Cheekwood Estate & Gardens Massey Hall.
+TIME: The preparation area will open at 5:30 a.m. on Saturday, September 17, 2022.
+Horticulture entries will be placed by show personnel from 7 a.m. to 10 a.m. on Saturday.
+District and Challenge exhibits will be placed by the exhibitor.
 Judging will begin at 10:15 a.m.
-The show will open to the public from 1 p.m. to 5 p.m. on Saturday, and 11 a.m. to 4 p.m. on Sunday, September 26.
-Please clean your work area when finished prepping roses. - 2.
+The show will open to the public from 1 p.m. to 5 p.m. on Saturday, and 11 a.m. to 4 p.m. on Sunday, September 18.
+Please clean your work area when finished prepping roses.
+All exhibitors must be registered for this convention.
+Exhibitor numbers are required on entry tags.
+Number will be emailed to each registrant by the show registrar. - 2.
 Judging will be in accordance with rules and regulations of the American Rose Society, and all decisions of the judges will be final.
 Blue ribbon winners only will be eligible for trophy awards.
 Each separate variety will be judged on its own merits and awards made accordingly.
 The judges are not required to award a blue ribbon in any specimen or challenge class. - 3.
 With the exception of unregistered seedlings, entries must be entered using the approved American Exhibition Name (AEN) as listed in the following: Modern Roses 12, Official List of Approved Exhibition Names, and Handbook for Selecting Roses, recent registration on the ARS website and the online Modern Roses database.
 The online Modern Roses database is the most up-to-date reference and will take precedence over all other references.
 If a variety is not listed in any of the above official ARS sources, the Combined Rose List may be used as a reference.
 A found rose that has an AEN and a classification may be entered in the horticulture class appropriate for its classification.
 Entries bearing accepted synonyms, such as recognized trade names, are not considered to be misnamed.
 Misspellings and the use of abbreviations are neither a disqualification nor a penalization.
 Any rose having two or more names is not eligible for entering under multiple names. - 4.
 The following point scale will be utilized by the judges:

-a.
 Form 25 points Balance and Proportion 10 points

-b.
 Color 20 points Size 10 points

-C. Substance 15 points TOTAL 100 points
+Substance 15 points TOTAL 100 points

-d.
 Stem and Foliage 20 points